-So you know they exist and the lady at the department store says you need one but do you?
+So, you know they exist and everybody says you need one, but do you?
 And what the heck do they do?
+And which one do you get?
+And when do you use it?!
+Ugh!
+So many questions!
 Here's a quick Q&A:

 What's the point in using serum?

-Great question!
 Their whole purpose is generally to keep everything lifted, firm and elastic.
 Think of them as the bones of your house - they hold everything up.
-They can also have other bonus properties like brightening.
+They can also have other bonus properties like brightening or clarifying.
 But keeping fine lines and wrinkles at bay is their raison d'etre.
-Lovely, right?
-Agreed.
+Lovely, no?

 What's the difference between serum and moisturizer?

-Serums are focused on anti-aging while moisturizers are focused on hydrating skin.
+Serums are focused on said fine lines and elasticity while moisturizers are focused on hydrating skin.
 They can absolutely dance into one another's worlds but their purposes are different.

 So do I need both??